 Also effective January 1, 2021, the Company moved its Hubbell Gas Connectors and Accessories business, from the Electrical Solutions segment to the Utility Solutions segment to create synergies with the existing gas products offered within the Utility Solutions segment and to better serve its utility customers.
 The Hubbell Gas Connectors and Accessories business represented approximately \$157.1 million of net sales and \$19.4 million of operating profit in 2020.
-The Company began reporting its segment results under this revised reporting structure beginning with the filing of this Quarterly Report on Form 10-Q for the first quarter ended March 31, 2021.
+The Company began reporting its segment results under this revised reporting structure beginning with the filing of its Quarterly Report on Form 10-Q for the first quarter ended March 31, 2021.

-Results for the three months ended March 31, 2021 by segment are included under "Segment Results" within this Management's Discussion and Analysis.
+Results for the three and six months ended June 30, 2021 by segment are included under "Segment Results" within this Management's Discussion and Analysis.